About Ted Leonhardt

 You can read more about me on my blog:

 Today I focus solely on making it possible for creatives to thrive.
-I live in Seattle, where my office is aboard the De Anza III, a lovely all-wood motor yacht.
+I’ve recently moved to Bellingham.
+Although almost all of my work is on Zoom, I still use De Anza III, a lovely all-wood motor yacht, as my occasional Seattle office.
 De Anza was built just north of Vancouver, Canada, by the Western Craft boatyard.
 They launched her in 1959.